This post may contain affiliate links. Please see my disclosure policy for details.

 However, most of what we see today was a palace constructed from the 17th – 20th century.
 When the Alouite Sultans started to invest in the city.

-The main reconstruction being in 1864, when Sultan Mohammed ben Abdallah replaced the old palace created by Sultan Muhamad IV.
+The main reconstruction was in 1864, when Sultan Mohammed ben Abdallah replaced the old palace created by Sultan Muhamad IV.

 This was when Morocco was controlled by France.
 Therefore they wanted the Sultan to move into the palace in support of the new alliance.